saeedBark/todoApp/README.md

 # todo

-I build a full flutter App, Using Local Database using SQFlte:
+I build a full flutter App, Using Local Database using SQLite:

-*By Using SQFlite Package with :-
+*By Using SQLite Package with :-

 - create Database.